ahl27/ahl27.github.io/_posts/2025-04-04-OverflowBug.md

   new_dist = new_dist - 1;
 ```

 Hopefully that starts to clarify the issue.
-Casting happens on *assignment*, not midway through calculations.
-Additionally, types are typically upcasted to the largest type.
+The cast to `uint16_t` happens on *assignment*, not midway through calculations.
+Casting does happen during calculations, but this is usually just upcasting to the largest type.
 This means we have the following order of evaluation:

 1. `1` is implicitly of type `int`
 2. `new_dist` is of type `uint16_t`, so it gets promoted to type `int` for addition